 Electric and gas-powered leaf blowers are handy for cleaning up leaves, grass clippings and other debris from your lawn.
 Both do an effective job and are available with a number of features that help make yard cleanup a breeze.
-Determining which type works best for you depends on the size of your yard, your budget and your personal preference.
-Here are some factors to consider when choosing between an electric or gas leaf blower.
+Let's take a closer look to help you find the perfect model for your lawn.

-- Quiet Operation - Electric models tend to be quieter than gas-powered blowers, making them perfect for residential
+- Quiet operation - Electric models tend to be quieter than gas-powered blowers, making them perfect for residential use.

-- Weight - Most electric leaf blowers weigh under 10 pounds, making them easy to operate
+- Weight - Most electric leaf blowers weigh less than 10 pounds, making them easier to operate.

-- Limited Portability - Corded electric leaf blowers have limited reach.
-When it comes to cordless electric models, the length of the charge will restrict the amount of land you can clear before having to recharge the un
+- Limited portability - Corded electric leaf blowers have limited reach.
+When it comes to cordless electric models, the length of the charge will restrict the amount of land you can clear before having to recharge the unit.

 - Power - Cordless models have less power than corded ones, and both are less powerful than gas-powered units.

-- Portability/Ease of Use - A gas-powered unit is completely unrestricted and can be taken anywhere around a property.
-Backpack designs are a comfortable choice for larger
+- Portability & ease of use - A gas-powered unit is completely unrestricted and can be taken anywhere around a property.
+Backpack designs are a more comfortable choice for some larger models.

-- Powerful - Gas-powered blowers, both handheld and backpack, have more power than electric blowers, giving you the ability to accomplish heavy-duty cleanup.
+- Powerful - Gas-powered blowers, both handheld and backpack, have more power than electric blowers.
+This gives you the ability to accomplish heavy-duty cleanup.

-- Fuel - Gas-powered leaf blowers require fuel, so if you don't want the extra maintenance of a gas-powered machine, such as mixing fuel in two-cycle engines or changing spark plugs, an electric blower may be a better option.
+- Fuel - Gas-powered leaf blowers require fuel.
+If you don't want the extra maintenance of a gas-powered machine, such as mixing fuel in two-cycle engines or changing spark plugs, an electric blower may be a better option.